Eating disorders and young people

 To support the progress in maintaining alignment to the national targets, the Greater Manchester community eating disorders service steering group has developed a Greater Manchester service specification which was signed off by all ten clinical commissioning groups in November 2020.
 This has been developed to implement uniformity in service provision across the region and to facilitate greater partnership working between the three community eating disorder service providers.

 What we’ve achieved so far

-- All three teams achieving access and waiting times of 95% of urgent cases being seen within 1 week and routine cases being seen within 4 weeks
+- All teams achieving national targets for access waiting time of 95% for urgent cases being seen within a week and routine cases being seen within four weeks by April 2021